 How Does this Formula Help me to Lose* Weight?

 Once you are aware about your daily energy requirements, you will be in a position to formulate how many calories you should consume each day and the amount of exercise to do for a steady weight loss*.
 Put differently, to lose* weight, you must burn more calories in workouts, cut down caloric intake while giving your body enough calories to carry out essential body functions.
 Sadly, this may just not work that simply.
 It might work for a while but soon you will find yourself in a plateau even after you increase* the aerobic activity.
 For dramatic loss in weight, you must add resistance training in your plan.
 You will have to alternate days for aerobic training and resistance training.
 It’s worth noting that the changes you make in your diet should be something you can live with permanently.
 Else, you might find yourself going in to the old food options – regain weight.

 The secret weight loss* formula can work for you if you get devoted and commit to see the scale moving in the opposite direction.
 Becoming so strict on your diet can be beneficial at first, but the results won’t last.
-Before you adopt the weight loss* formula, consult with health experts and seek their recommendations for the best types of exercises.
+Before you adopt any weight loss* supplement, consult with health experts and seek their recommendations for the best types of exercises.
 Your overall wellbeing should also come in to play since some workouts could do more harm than good.
 While followed to the details, weight loss* formula would definitely work to help you achieve your goals.
 However, the duration might differ but seek motivation and encouragement if you deem them necessary.